Micro-mechanical response and power-law exponents from the longitudinal fluctuations of F-actin solutions: Results

 In Fig. \ref{fig:sup8}, we show an example of MSD and PSD curves for a micron-sized PS tracer bead optically-trapped with different trap stiffnesses and immersed in a solution of the F-actin/Tm/Tn complex.
-The dashed lines are the limits of the linear regressions, which are shown in red color.
-Apparently, the power-law behaviors for PS BSA-added depleted particles generate a clear $\alpha=7/8$ value from both statistical quantities.
-However, the detail of the calculations shows a small dependence on the applied optical trap.
-Such a difference between $\alpha$ values is appreciable in F-actin alone, but it is mitigated when adding Tm, and even a bit more when adding Tm and Tn.
-This subtle effect can be appreciated in the data plotted in Fig. \ref{fig:supall}c) and d), at the end of this manuscript, and confirms the stabilization of the actin filament through Tm/Tn.
-Fig. \ref{fig:sup10} plots similar curves, but for chemically-inert melamine particles with a size similar to $\l_e$.
-The purple line acting as a guide for the eye may indicate that 7/8 is the correct exponent, but the calculations return exponents in the range $0.85-0.80$, with a unclear dependence on optical forces.
-Even in this case, the data shown in Fig. \ref{fig:supall} (blank points) are less dispersed when using Tm or Tm/Tn.
+The dashed lines are the limits of the linear regressions, which are shown in red color (see supplementary material about the criterion to assign these limits).
+The MSD reaches a plateau at higher times because of elastic forces from the trap and the fluid itself.
+At intermediate and short-time values, it verifies an subdiffusive power-law behavior.
+The behavior of the PSD is analogous, but in the frequency space.
+Apparently, the power-law behaviors for PS BSA-added depleted particles generate a $\alpha \approx 7/8$ value from both statistical quantities.
+Similar curves are obtained from the different combinations in F-actin solutions (F-actin alone and F-actin with Tm), and using resin tracers, with no appreciable differences between them (see the supplementary material for a complete set of figures).